 Mr. Craig Stradley, Director of Architecture and Principal at Mogavero Architects, brings more than 30 years of experience in design and urban planning to his work.

 He has specialized in urban infill projects ranging from multi-family and student housing to complex retail and mixed-use developments.

 Mr. Stradley enjoys working closely with clients to create projects that balance function and ef ciency with environmental and social concerns.
 He leads his team of designers with constant attention to the principles of humanistic environments and the creation of a unique sense of place for each and every project.

 Renner Johnston, Principal

-Renner became passionate about green building and urban design while living in Germany and returned to the U.S. for a Masters in Architecture at the University of Oregon.
+Renner became passionate about architecture while working in Europe and returned to the U.S. for a Masters in Architecture at the University of Oregon.

 Joining Mogavero Architects in 1997, Renner shares the firm’s long commitment to green sustainable design.
 As Principal, he has designed and managed projects including infill, affordable and market rate housing, mixed-use, urban design and large solar arrays.

 Renner has also worked on several master planning projects including, the Mather Campus Vision plan, Grass Valley Workforce Housing plan and the Baechtel Charrette for the City of Willits.

 Cecilia is a Principal at Mogavero Architects.
 With over 15 years of experience in affordable and mixed-use residential architecture, Cecilia is focused on design excellence, bringing new ideas and fresh perspectives to the firm’s housing projects.
 Cecilia is committed to creating spaces that elicit joy often in spite of restricted project budgets and accelerated timelines.
 Creative design solutions include shaping light, which can make such a difference to residents.
 She remembers the dark patio houses common in her native country of Uruguay, and how she long imagined how much better they would look and feel if brightened.